 Because of his proven record of keeping us safe, Mark had enthusiastic, bipartisan support throughout the county.

-Prosecutor Lindquist has personally prosecuted countless cases, including murder, rape, child molestation, domestic violence, elder abuse, assault, drive-by shooting, DUI, and property crimes.
+Prosecutor Lindquist personally prosecuted countless cases, including murder, rape, child molestation, domestic violence, elder abuse, assault, drive-by shooting, DUI, and property crimes.

 He led the prosecution team in the conviction of Tyler Savage for the rape and murder of Special Olympian Kimmie Daily.
 His other trials include the conviction of the Tacoma Mall Shooter.

-As our Prosecutor, Mark recently filed a federal lawsuit against Big Pharma to hold them accountable for their role in the opioid epidemic.
+As our Prosecutor, Mark filed a federal lawsuit against Big Pharma to hold them accountable for their role in the opioid epidemic.

 Mark unified the felony and misdemeanor domestic violence units and housed the teams with other partners to better protect victims of domestic violence.
 This model was a first in the state.

-At the state legislature, Mark has successfully advocated for laws to increase penalties for drunk drivers who kill, stop the duplication and dissemination of child pornography, and close a loophole that allowed violent, mentally ill offenders to walk free.
+At the state legislature, Mark successfully advocated for laws to increase penalties for drunk drivers who kill, stop the duplication and dissemination of child pornography, and close a loophole that allowed violent, mentally ill offenders to walk free.